-5.2 The school plays a crucial role in preventative education.
-This is in the context of a wholeschool approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism,
+The school plays a crucial role in preventative education.
+This is in the context of a whole school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, transphobia, biphobia and sexual violence/harassment.
+Policy and procedures are also underpinned by the Law regarding consent, inappropriate touching and sexual contact.
+Sessions delivered by the police liaison officer in partnership with the academy are used to enhance the curriculum.
+This will be reinforced by our:

-- (a) Relationships & Positive Behaviour Policy - (b) Pastoral support - (c) PSHE/RSE curriculum, which is delivered regularly through the JIGSAW Scheme of Learning, tackles issues such as: - i. healthy and respectful relationships - ii. boundaries and consent - iii. stereotyping, prejudice and equality - iv. body confidence and self-esteem - v. how to recognise an abusive relationship (including coercive and controlling behaviour) vi. the concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and female genital mutilation (FGM) and how to access support - vii.what constitutes sexual harassment and sexual violence and why they're always unacceptable - 5.3 All issues are delivered at an age and stage-appropriate level for the pupils in each group.
+- d) Relationships & Positive Behaviour Policy - e) Pastoral support - f) PSHE/RSE curriculum, which is delivered regularly through the JIGSAW Scheme of Learning, tackles issues such as: - i. healthy and respectful relationships - ii. boundaries and consent - iii. stereotyping, prejudice and equality - iv. body confidence and self-esteem - v. how to recognise an abusive relationship (including coercive and controlling behaviour) - vi. the concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and female genital mutilation (FGM) and how to access support - vii. what constitutes sexual harassment and sexual violence and why they're always unacceptable.

+All issues are delivered at an age and stage-appropriate level for the pupils in each group.
 Where specific incidents occur, these will be woven into the planning for the specific groups and may be covered through assemblies or intervention with the Police Liaison Officer.